How to resize an image in Python

 Resized shape: (200, 300, 3)

-• As with the previous scikit-image example, the function expects the new size as a (height, width) tuple.
+• Consistent with scikit-image's convention, the new dimensions are passed as a (height, width) tuple.

 Advanced image resizing techniques